Marxism and system theory

 There was widespread dissatisfaction with rulers and politicians, demands for more democracy, freedom of the press etc.

-They saw history as a process in which one politico-economic system replaces another (analogous to Darwinian evolution).
+It is perhaps no surprise that Marx and Engels saw history as a process in which one political system replaces another.

 They argued for the forceful and equal redistribution of resources, including land.